Understanding MKV and Its Compatibility with Smart TVs

 The Role of Smart TVs in Shaping Home Entertainment Trends

 Smart TVs are increasingly becoming the centerpiece of home entertainment systems.
 They're not just for watching broadcast TV anymore.
-Modern smart TVs serve as:
+Modern smart TVs serve many purposes:

 - Streaming hubs for various online content services